stewartmcgown/grammarly-api/README.md

 # grammarly-api

-TypeScript client for the Grammarly API
+Client for the Grammarly API